Fullerton to Hurstbourne Line: History

 This railway branch was completed as a double-track line in 1885.
 It was built by the London and South Western Railway in response to the planned Didcot, Newbury and Southampton Railway.
 The DN&SR, with the support of the L&SWR's rival the Great Western Railway, planned to build a main line route from the Midlands to Southampton in the heart of the L&SWR's territory, with its own terminus and an entirely separate line.
 The L&SWR was well aware that the DN&SR, like most start-up railway companies, was short of finances.
-It built 7.5-mile (12 km) Fullerton to Hurstbourne line to provide a complete line between Hurstbourne and Romsey.
+It built 7,5 mi Fullerton to Hurstbourne line to provide a complete line between Hurstbourne and Romsey.
 The L&SWR would offer the DN&SR the much cheaper alternative of building its line from Newbury to Hurstbourne, where its trains would then run on the new route along L&SWR track to the Southampton Terminus.
 The DN&SR would get its route to Southampton whilst the L&SWR would be able to exercise control over its competitor.

 Since the Fullerton to Hurstbourne Line was intended to handle heavy freight and express passenger traffic from the Midlands via the DN&SR it was built with double tracks and large stations at Longparish and Wherwell complete with extensive goods yards.
 Despite the line's short length it included some substantial engineering, including a 50-foot (15.2m) deep cutting near Longparish.

 In the event the DN&SR rejected the L&SWR's proposal and pushed on with its own independent route.
 Ironically construction of the line stalled for lack of funds at Winchester, but from there it was impossible to link with the Fullerton to Hurstbourne Line.